 How to manage property maintenance during the COVID-19 crisis

 It goes without saying that now, more than ever, landlords and tenants should be making every effort to work together constructively.
-Both parties are facing different challenges but the fundamental end goals are to make sure the tenant is safe and comfortable and the landlord receives the rent and any other payments as usual.
+Both parties are facing different challenges, but the fundamental end goals are to make sure that tenants are safe and comfortable and that the landlord receives the rent and any other payments as usual.

-Talk to your tenants beforehand to establish if anyone has been in contact with someone with coronavirus or if anyone is self-isolating.
+Before visiting the property to carry out any maintenance or an inspection, talk to your tenants to establish if anyone has been in contact with someone with coronavirus or if anyone is self-isolating.
 If this is the case, you will need to decide if the work can wait or if it absolutely should be addressed straight away.

-If a tenant is self-isolating after displaying symptoms inspection should be postponed for a minimum of 7 days (if they live alone) or 14 days (if there is more than one person in the household).
+If a tenant is self-isolating after displaying symptoms, an inspection should be postponed in accordance with the current government guidelines.
 You must also consider the additional needs for people who are vulnerable or in at-risk groups.

 In the event that you need to postpone an inspection, keep a record of why you have done this and of your communications with tenants and the decisions that you’ve made.

 FREE spring maintenance checklist

 While post-winter checks may not seem vital during this time – especially if landlords are contending with more pressing issues such as missed rental payments, tenant wellbeing and the impact of the pandemic on their own finances – they are key to ensuring landlords meet their property maintenance obligations, and also reduce the likelihood of further issues later in the year.
 Plus, some landlord insurance policies – including our own – will decline to pay out on certain claims if it can’t be proven that the property has been regularly inspected.

 Working together with tenants, you may be able to conduct an improvised hybrid inspection to ensure that all your properties remain safe and comfortable for tenants now and for the months to come.